rancher/rancher/docs/concepts/index.md

 ### Load Balancer

-Rancher implements a managed load balancer service using HAProxy.
-A load balancer service can scale to multiple hosts.
+Rancher implements a managed load balancer service using HAProxy that can be manually scaled to multiple hosts.
+A load balancer can be used to distribute network and application traffic to individual containers by directly adding them or "linked" to a basic service.
+A basic service that is "linked" to a load balancer will have all its underlying containers automatically configured by Rancher.

-There are two ways to use load balancers.
-You can add individual containers to a load balancer manually.
-Alternatively, you can add a service to a load balancer.
-If you add a service to a load balancer, all containers implementing that service will be added to the load balancer automatically.

 ### Distributed DNS Service

-Rancher implements a distributed DNS service using our own light-weight DNS server coupled with a distributed control plane.
-Each healthy container is automatically added to the DNS service.
+Rancher implements a distributed DNS service using our own light-weight DNS server coupled with a highly available control plane.
+Each healthy container is automatically added to the DNS service when linked to another service or added to a Service Alias.
 When queried by the service name, the DNS service returns a randomized list of IP addresses of the healthy containers implementing that service.

-Because Rancher’s overlay networking provides each container with a distinct IP address, we do not need to deal with port mappings and do not need to handle situations like the same service listening on different ports.
+Because Rancher’s overlay networking provides each container with a distinct IP address, we do not need to deal with port mappings and do not need to handle situations like duplicated services listening on different ports.
 As a result, a simple DNS service is adequate for handling service discovery.

 ### Health Checks